Phone & WhatsApp: +66 96 916 3287

 Yatra Centre – Trauma Counseling and Treatment

-Yatra Centre is a residential setting in Krabi designed to feel calm, private, and supportive from the moment you arrive.
-The program is small by choice so you get focused attention, a predictable routine, and time to unwind from daily stress.
-Sessions are structured but not rushed, which helps the nervous system settle and makes deeper work possible.
+Yatra Centre is a residential facility in Krabi, specifically designed to offer a calm, private, and supportive environment from the moment you arrive.
+The program is small by choice to allow for focused attention, a predictable routine, and time to unwind from daily stress.
+Sessions are structured but not rushed – when treating an over-firing nervous system, so that the deeper work can begin, it is generally the tortoise that benefits more than the hare.

 Care is integrated across mind and body.
-Alongside individual and group counseling, you have access to gentle movement, breath work, and mindfulness so you can release stored activation safely.
-We also offer a sauna and an optional cold immersion that some clients find helpful for mood and regulation.
+Alongside individual and group counseling, you have access to gentle movement, breath work, and mindfulness practices so you can release stored activation safely.
+We also offer a sauna and optional cold immersion that some clients find helpful for mood regulation and physical well-being.
 These practices are integrated thoughtfully and only when appropriate for your health and goals.

 Family involvement is handled with care.
-When it is helpful, we include supportive sessions so loved ones understand what you are working on and how to be part of your long-term stability.
-After residential care, we plan concrete next steps so you can keep momentum with local providers or online support.
+When it is considered helpful, we include support sessions so loved ones understand what you are working through, and how they can be part of your long-term stability.
+Our aftercare includes planning thorough, concrete next steps to help you maintain momentum back in the outside world, with local providers or online support.

 If you are ready to begin your journey, call +66 96 916 3287 today.